Global Markets for 3D Printing

 - Information on materials used including polymers, metals and a few others (such as ceramics and paper).

-- Evaluation of end-use applications in the areas of aerospace, automotive, consumer, healthcare and research.
+- End-use application in the areas of aerospace, automotive, consumer, healthcare and research.

 - Analysis of the market's dynamics, specifically growth drivers, inhibitors, and opportunities.